 - Track your own actions against any potential issues or non-compliance identified from engagement, follow up on due diligence or disengagement.

 - Report to stakeholders on any action you have taken against any issues identified as part of your supplier qualification process.

 Solar Energy UK has also developed a more detailed Responsible Sourcing Toolkit that is available for members.
-Please reach out to Cam Witten for more information.
+Please reach out to Kevin McCann for more information.

 For further guidance on ESG best practices, we would also recommended reviewing the Solar Sustainability Best Practices Benchmark.